 Ever since Pandora – The World of Avatar opened at Walt Disney World’s Animal Kingdom, Avatar Flight of Passage has become one of the most popular rides in Florida.
 Unfortunately, with great popularity comes great lines and long wait times.
 It’s been several years since Flight of Passage opened, but at times the ride still sees wait times of multiple hours!

-Now with Disney World operating very differently for the time being in 2021, Flight of Passage remains incredibly popular.
+Despite all the changes Disney World has implemented since reopening, one constant that remains is the incredible popularity of Flight of Passage.
 While the ride is worth the wait, why wait if you don’t have to?
-Here are some strategies you can use to shortcut the long wait times for Avatar Flight of Passage at Disney’s Animal Kingdom, all updated for the new normal of Walt Disney World’s limited capacity operations of 2021.
+Here are some strategies you can use to shortcut the long wait times for Avatar Flight of Passage at Disney’s Animal Kingdom, all updated for the new normal of Genie+ and paid Lightning Lane at Walt Disney World.

 Avatar Flight of Passage Basics